Queatz/web-mmo-engine/Readme.md

 `npm i -g @angular/cli`

-## Build the server
+## 2. Build the server

 Go to the ArangoDB web interface at http://localhost:8529 and login with the username/password that you setup when installing ArangoDB.

-Next, click on "Users" on the side navigation and created a new user with:
+Next, click on "Users" on the side navigation and create a new user with:

     Username: slime
     Password: slime